IgKh/cutecosmic/README.md

-# CuteCosmic (WIP)
+# CuteCosmic

 Plugins to the Qt toolkit that help make Qt (and KDE) applications look and feel more at home in the COSMIC™ Desktop environment.

 Currently consists of a Qt Platform Theme plugin.

 > [!IMPORTANT]
-> CuteCosmic is work in progress and is very experimental.
-Use at your own risk.
+> CuteCosmic is still experimental, but should already work reasonably well.
+Advanced users are encouraged to test it and [report any issues](https://github.com/IgKh/cutecosmic/issues).

 > [!NOTE]
 > This is an unofficial project and is not in any way affiliated with or endorsed by System76, Inc.